Do you want to get better in networking, expand your social network, make new friends and get a different perspective on life?

 Stick to your neighborhood

-There are tons of different activities within your neighbourhood to put into practice that can enhance your chances of meeting other people!
+There are tons of different activities within your neighborhood to put into practice that can enhance your chances of meeting other people!
 Exercise, go for a walk, or if you have a dog then you’re probably accustomed to daily trips to parks or walks within the vicinity.

 Maybe opt less for online grocery shopping when you know you have the time to walk to the store yourself and go for a coffee in your area.